unspecifier/quizzler/src/markdown/nha-baseline.md

 - 99383 Initial comprehensive preventive medicine evaluation and management
 - 99347 Home or residence visit for the evaluation and management of an established patient
-- 99213 Office or other outpatient visit for the evaluation and management of an established patientlue="correct" />
+- ✅ 99213 Office or other outpatient visit for the evaluation and management of an established patient
 - 99203 Office or other outpatient visit for the evaluation and management of a new patient

 ## Question: 91 of 125